President Trump Injects Fresh Chaos Into Immigration Debate

 "I hate the children being taken away," he said, "The Democrats have to change their law.
 That's their law."

+The President also tweeted on Friday afternoon listing the items he wanted included in an immigration bill.

-Trump has repeatedly blamed Democrats, but it was the Justice Department under Attorney General Jeff Sessions that called for a crackdown at the border and tougher enforcement that now includes separating parents and their children into different detention facilities.
-There is no law that requires family separation.
+There is no federal law that requires family separation.
+As part of a Justice Department crackdown on immigration, the Trump administration has imposed tougher border enforcement that now includes separating parents and their children into different detention facilities.

 The president reiterated his election-year message that more Republicans will be needed in Congress to enact his immigration policies, which he believes most Americans support.